teklynk/LynkSpace/README.md

 </Directory>

 ```
- Create a virtual host for the project:
+ Create a virtual host for the project: example

 ```